distribution/distribution/docs/configuration.md

 named hook points.
 All middlewares must implement the same interface as the object they're wrapping.
-This means a registry middleware must implement the `distribution.Namespace` interface, repository middleware must implement `distribution.Respository`, and storage middleware must implement `driver.StorageDriver`.
+This means a registry middleware must implement the `distribution.Namespace` interface, repository middleware must implement `distribution.Repository`, and storage middleware must implement `driver.StorageDriver`.

 Currently only one middleware, `cloudfront`, a storage middleware, is supported